Transportation Terms - A

 ATC (Automatic

-spinning of the drive wheels under power on slippery surfaces by braking
+spinning on slippery surfaces by braking

-individual wheels and/or reducing engine throttle.
-Also called ASR, an acronym
+individual wheels and/or reducing engine speed. | ||